paulwarren/nzde/dict/P/README.md

 >  LAWYER G. G. ROSE (Wellington Public Trust Solicitor). <i>(Aug 13, 1921,NZ Truth,5</i>)

 >  The fine new office for the Department had come none too soon and at the present rate of growth he could say that before long the tenants who filled the rooms unoccupied by the Public Trust Department would have to go. <i>(Feb 18, 1910,Grey River Argus,4</i>)

+## public trust

+ <i>n.</i> rust [rhyming slang]

+>  Car dealers have a collection of jargon they use on the yard, so if you are thinking of taking up selling cars as a career, there are a few terms you should know. ...
+Nowadays most cars have `fires,' or heaters, but not all of them have `public trust,' or rust. <i>(Jan 22, 1986,NZ Herald,Sect.
+2/1</i>)